Fix privacy for puppetclasses.

 2. Build the support within the edit role view so that a admin could select which classes the role should contain.

-#3 Updated by Brian Gupta over 6 years ago
+#3 Updated by Brian Gupta almost 7 years ago

 Hmm. wouldn't we do this is a filter, like we do domains?
 IE: The roles do not contain specific data.
 They just contain broad permissions, like view, edit, etc, for each type of high level collection.
 The user level filters contain the details, and I believe would be were you set the allowed classes. -Brian